sagebind/isahc/README.md

 - Full support for HTTP/1.1 and HTTP/2.
 - Configurable request timeouts.
 - Fully asynchronous core, with asynchronous and incremental reading and writing of request and response bodies.
-- Offers an ergonomic synchronous API as well as an asynchronous API (with support for [async/await] coming soon).
+- Offers an ergonomic synchronous API as well as an asynchronous API with support for [async/await].
 - Optional automatic redirect following.
 - Sessions and cookie persistence.
 - Request cancellation on drop.